 Having everything in one place on your phone is a major timesaver and will also help your proposal look more polished and cohesive; When everything is following the same format, your business looks organized and well-managed.

-The contract itself is a restatement of the jobs specs you already delivered with the final price attached.
-You can use Route’s estimator tool to help you come up with an accurate bid for the services you are preforming, but be sure to do research on your own to make sure the price you are charging is reflective of the industry.
-You don’t want to underbid and lose money on the contract.
+The contract itself is a restatement of the job specs you already delivered with the final price attached.
+If you’re wondering how much to charge for stripping and waxing floors, you can use Route’s Estimator to help you come up with an accurate bid for strip and wax services you are performing.
+However, be sure to do research on your own to make sure the price you are charging is reflective of the industry.
+You don’t want to underbid and lose money on strip and wax contracts.

 Once you’ve finished adding your services with the final cost, all you need to do is import your company’s standard legal verbiage and any safety permits or permissions.
 This can be done within the Proposal Generator, as well.

 When you’re done, hit save, and you will have a full legal contract ready to be signed by your prospect.
 Your .pdf contract can easily be shared with anyone straight from your phone.

 To add it to your proposal package, send a copy of the contract to yourself via email from the Route app.
 Then open it on a desktop computer and save it to your documents (or wherever you can find it again).

 When you are ready to put together your final strip and wax service proposal, you can print or email the service contract along with your cover letter and your job specifications.
 Ideally, you want your proposal to arrive as a neat package of information.

 Throughout this process, you have an opportunity to outshine the competition by putting extra care and attention into your writing.